 I hate to be Captain Obvious here, but many of the vehicle breaks and thefts that I have heard about locally were from unlocked vehicles.

 In fact, a friend of mine once reported that three of four vehicles in their driveway were broken into.
 Of the four vehicles, the three that were broken into were unlocked.

 Leaving pocketbooks and electronics like GPS units and cell phones in plain sight can be all it takes for a petty thief to go from casually checking to see if your car doors are unlocked, to smashing your window out and grabbing your belongings.

-One of my Facebook friends posted a photo last year that showed that her car had been broken into.
+One of my Facebook friends posted a photo a few years ago that showed that her car had been broken into.
 You could see in the photo that the window had been smashed since there was glass everywhere inside the car.
 In the photo was also her ransacked purse which had been left on the floor of the passenger’s side.

 Take advantage of visibility.

 If you can, park in busy, well-lit areas.
 Try to avoid having your vehicle concealed from view by larger vehicles, fences, trees and shrubs.
 The greater the chances are that someone might see someone trying to break into your car, the lower the chances are that a thief will attempt to do it.